88-degrees/Book-of-Changes/appendix02s1.md

 Kû Hsî bases all that is said under line 6 on its being a weak line; so that the humble ruler is unable even at the close of the action described in the figure to accomplish all his objects, and must limit his field even in appealing to arms.

-[288:XVI](#fr_205) 'The Great Symbolism' here is more obscure than usual.
+<a name="fn_205"></a>[288:XVI](#fr_205) 'The Great Symbolism' here is more obscure than usual.
 A thunderstorm clears the air and removes the feeling of oppression, of which one is conscious before its occurrence.
 Is this all that is meant by making the trigrams of the earth and thunder form Yü, the hexagram of harmony and satisfaction?
 What is meant, moreover, by making the thunder 'issue,' as the Chinese text says, from the earth?
 Then as to the application of this symbolism, I can trace the author's idea but imperfectly.
 To say that the thunder crash suggested the use of music, as some critics do, is p.
 289 absurd.
 The use of music at sacrifices, however, as assisting the union produced by those services between God and his worshippers, and the present and past generations, agrees with the general idea of the figure.
 I must suppose that the writer had in mind the sacrifices instituted by the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou), as related in the Hsiâo King, chap. ix.

 Pleasure has operated injuriously on the subject of line 1.
 He calls attention to himself.